Hen Party Planning Checklist for Brighton | 2026 Guide

 Brief the bridesmaids on their roles and responsibilities.

-Discuss who is leading which activity, like coordinating the cocktail class at The Alchemist or the drag bingo at Bar Broadway.
+Assign leads for the cocktail class at The Alchemist and drag bingo at Bar Broadway.

 Download useful apps for Brighton.

-Uber works well in Brighton, and local taxi apps can be useful for pre-booking larger vehicles.
+Uber works in Brighton, and local taxi apps help when you need a bigger vehicle.

 Prepare a small bag for the hen.

-Include essentials for the first night or a change of clothes for an activity.
+Pack essentials for the first night or a quick change between activities.

-Useful for quick changes after beach activities or before a night out on West Street.
+Handy after beach time or before a night out on West Street.

 Review the budget and make any final adjustments.

-Double-check any affiliate commissions or referral fees expected from Brighton operators.
+Double-check any referral fees or commissions you expect from Brighton operators.

 Send a fun 'countdown' message to the group.

-Include a photo of Brighton Pier or the Royal Pavilion to get everyone in the mood.
+Drop in a shot of Brighton Pier or the Royal Pavilion to set the mood.

 Check the Brighton weather forecast.